SMSpp-Project/StochasticBlock/README.md

   (a vector) as parameter and sets the data of the inner `Block` according to its set of `DataMapping`

+### DiscreteScenarioSet

+The `DiscreteScenarioSet` class extends `ScenarioGenerator` to manage discrete sets of scenarios loaded from data files or generated programmatically.
+Key features include:

+- **Scenario Pool Management**: Supports both random sampling and representative pool selection
+- **Serialization**: Read/write scenarios from/to netCDF files with associated probabilities
+- **Scenario Reduction**: When built with `CapacitatedFacilityLocationBlock`, provides advanced scenario reduction capabilities (see below)

 ### Scenario Reduction

 The `DiscreteScenarioSet` class provides scenario reduction capabilities when built with the `CapacitatedFacilityLocationBlock` dependency.
 This feature allows for reducing a large set of scenarios to a smaller representative subset while minimizing the Wasserstein distance between the original and reduced distributions.